On diapers, sweets and the Internet: the strangest taxes in the US

 District of Columbia: Healthy Living

-If you are trying to live a healthy life in the capital, you can get a bill from the local District of Columbia government.
-Although it adopted a controversial sugar tax (5,75%) in an effort to stop the spread of obesity, it also taxed gyms at the same rate.
+If you are trying to live a healthy lifestyle in the US capital, you can get a bill from your local government.
+While it has passed a controversial sugar tax (5,75%) in an effort to stem the spread of obesity, it also taxes gyms at the same rate.

 Florida: cow rental

-It is known that developers in the state of Florida are using a tax loophole designed to protect farmland.
-The so-called Green Belt Act taxes agricultural land at an exceptionally low rate in order to protect it.
-It is known that developers or large corporations rent cows and protect them in some remote corner of the property in order to benefit from a lower tax rate.
-The law dates back to 1959, when orange groves were destroyed to make way for shopping centers, but there is no reasonable explanation for why it is still operating today.
+Developers in Florida are known to be taking advantage of a tax loophole designed to protect farmland.
+The so-called green belt law taxes agricultural land at an exceptionally low rate to protect it.
+Developers or large corporations are known to rent cows and fencing them in some remote corner of the property to benefit from a lower tax rate.
+The law dates from 1959 when orange groves were destroyed to make way for shopping centers, but there is no reasonable explanation as to why it is still in effect today.

-If you are a fan of Cuban cigars, you can buy them anywhere other than Georgia.
-This is because the state charges 23% of the tax on cigar sales, although regular cigarettes are sold with only 10% tax.
+If you are a fan of Cuban cigars, it is best to buy them outside of Georgia.
+The state levies a 23% tax on the sale of cigars, although regular cigarettes are sold with only a 10% tax.

 Hawaii: Unique Trees

 Hawaii prides itself on its lush landscape and natural beauty.
-Therefore, it is not surprising that the state has adopted several laws aimed at protecting natural beauty.
-That is why Hawaiian homeowners who own one of the “unique trees” have the right to deduct up to $ 3000 per tree for any costs associated with the maintenance and well-being of the tree.
-A qualified local forestry consultant must confirm the uniqueness of the tree before you can get deductions.
+Therefore, it should come as no surprise that the state has passed several laws to protect natural beauty.
+This is why Hawaiian homeowners who own one of the "unique trees" are entitled to a tax deduction of up to $ 3 per tree for any maintenance costs.
+A qualified local forestry consultant must validate the uniqueness of the tree before you can receive deductions.

 Although the cloud is by definition an intangible asset, Idaho tried to tax it.
 Prior to 2014, any downloads of cloud software or downloadable entertainment were taxed.
-Now only e-books and downloadable films and music are taxed, and this is only if they include a permanent license for the work, so streaming services are exempt from payment.
+Now, only e-books and downloadable movies and music are taxed, and that's only if they include a permanent reproduction license, so streaming services are exempt from payment.

-Sweet tooths may have to be a little more selective when it comes to buying sweet treats in Illinois.
-This is due to the fact that some types of sweets may be subject to an additional sales tax of 6,25%.
-However, any “candy” that contains flour in its list of ingredients and does not need refrigeration, such as Twix, is not taxed at 6,25% and a fee of 1% is charged instead.
-But sweets that do not contain flour and are stored in the refrigerator are taxed at a higher rate.
-The state also taxes soft drinks and brewed teas and coffee at a rate of 6,25% as they are intended for immediate consumption.
+Sweet tooths may have to be a little more selective when it comes to shopping for sweet treats in Illinois.
+This is because some types of candy may be subject to an additional sales tax of 6,25%.
+However, any “candy” that contains flour on the ingredient list and does not need refrigeration, such as Twix, is exempt from this tax and will be charged a 1% tax instead.
+But candies that do not contain flour and are stored in the refrigerator are taxed at a higher rate.
+The state also taxes soft drinks and brewed teas and coffees at a 6,25% rate as they are for immediate consumption.

 Do you like sweet snacks?
 These time bombs for teeth are not taxed in Indiana.
 Cakes and pastries, marshmallows (but not marshmallows), as well as chips and pretzels, are also not taxed.